josephtownshend/CV/README.md

 - Mentoring
   - Makers Mentor
     - During my time at Makers Academy I mentored two students through the beginings of their coding journey.
 This was a great challenge for me, and an oppertunity to coach students through areas that I too had struggled with.
 It also shon a light on my own progress and how teaching others can help instill that knowledge in yourself.
 I have written a blog post about this experience, which is avaliable to read in my blogs repo.
-  - CoderDojo Mentor
-    - I have recently become a mentor at a local CoderDojo, which is a free, global and volunteer led programming club for young people.
-We use Blockly and Scratch, both of which are block-based visual programming languages, developed by Google and MIT respectively.
-It has been a great oppertunity to learn something new and try to teach that skill to students with little to no experience.

 #### Another Skill